Lisa Riley

-Lisa Jane Riley (born 13 July 1976) is an English actress, comedian and television presenter.
-Riley is known for portraying the role of Mandy Dingle in the long-running ITV soap opera Emmerdale between 1995 and 2001, and from 2019 onwards.
+Lisa Jane Riley (born 13 July 1976) is an English actress and television presenter.
+She is best known for playing Mandy Dingle in the long-running ITV soap opera Emmerdale between 1995 and 2001, and from 2019 onwards.
 She replaced Jeremy Beadle as the presenter of You've Been Framed! between 1998 and 2002.
-She also appeared as a contestant on the tenth series of Strictly Come Dancing in 2012 and the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
-Riley has appeared sporadically as a panellist on the ITV daytime series Loose Women.
+She also appeared as a contestant on the tenth series of Strictly Come Dancing in 2012 and the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!, finishing in fifth place on both.
+Riley has appeared sporadically as a panelist on the ITV daytime series Loose Women.

 Career

 Riley trained at the Oldham Theatre Workshop from the age of nine, and was signed by an agent three years later.
 Riley's early roles included appearances as an extra in both Coronation Street and Brookside as well as a cast member in Butterfly Kiss which was directed by Michael Winterbottom.
 She then appeared in a guest role as Mandy Dingle in the British soap opera Emmerdale in 1995.
 After proving popular with the audience, Riley was invited to join the soap's regular cast the following year.
 In 1996, Riley won the National Television Awards for "Most Popular Newcomer" for her work in Emmerdale.
 She continued to play Mandy until 2001 after deciding to pursue other television roles.

-Riley portrayed Princess Jean in the CITV Awards 1997, and also presented You've Been Framed! between 1998 and 2002, taking over from the former presenter, Jeremy Beadle and raising viewers figures to more than 13 million at its peak in the process.
+Riley played Princess Jean in the CITV Awards 1997, and also presented You've Been Framed! between 1998 and 2002, taking over from the former presenter, Jeremy Beadle and raising viewers figures to more than 13 million at its peak in the process.
 Riley even appeared on You've Been Framed! herself, in a clip one of her old school friends sent to the show, which the crew didn't tell her about beforehand.

 In 1999, Riley co-presented the six-part ITV series Birthrace 2000 with Davina McCall, which featured couples trying to have the first baby of the millennium.